dbt-labs/docs.getdbt.com/website/docs/terms/elt.md

 ### Extract

 In the extraction process, data is extracted from multiple data sources.
-The data that is extracted is, for the most part, data that teams eventually want to use for analytics work.
+The data extracted is, for the most part, data that teams eventually want to use for analytics work.
 Some examples of data sources can include:

 - Backend application databases
 - Marketing platforms